#AI2025USA

 Thank you to all speakers, sponsors, partners & delegates who joined us.
 We look forward to seeing you at the 2026 edition.
 In the meantime, should you wish to find out more about speaking and sponsorship opportunities at next year’s event, please contact anne-lise.simon@forum-global.com

-The USA Artificial Intelligence Summit will take place in Washington, D.C. on June 3rd, 2025.
-The conference will provide a top-level meeting space for the AI community in the US and further afield to explore the nation’s approach to AI development, adoption and governance in the context of an emerging global AI order and to examine the pivotal role of AI in shaping the future.
+The USA Artificial Intelligence Summit took place in Washington, D.C. on June 3rd, 2025.
+The conference provided a top-level meeting space for the AI community in the US and further afield to explore the nation’s approach to AI development, adoption and governance in the context of an emerging global AI order and to examine the pivotal role of AI in shaping the future.

 The US finds itself at a critical juncture, with the opportunity to cement its dominance in the rapidly advancing field of Artificial Intelligence.
 By prioritizing bold, America-centric initiatives to promote AI adoption and deployment, a wave of innovation can be unleashed, unlocking new business opportunities, and fuelling socio-economic growth.
-The Summit will serve as a crucial platform, bringing together policymakers, industry leaders, and AI experts.
-The conference will explore AI innovation and governance in the US amidst a complex and increasingly competitive global landscape.
+The Summit served as a crucial platform, bringing together policymakers, industry leaders, and AI experts.
+The conference explored AI innovation and governance in the US amidst a complex and increasingly competitive global landscape.

-Discussions will delve into the key policy shifts under the new Trump Administration, particularly the forthcoming AI Action Plan.
-The gathering will dissect the potential impact of state laws on a future federal AI policy, strategize on expanding AI infrastructure, and explore ways to enhance public trust in AI.
-Real-world AI applications will take center stage, followed by an in-depth exploration of the intricate balance between national security, international collaboration and increasing geopolitical competition.
+Discussions delved into the key policy shifts under the new Trump Administration, particularly the forthcoming AI Action Plan.
+The gathering dissected the potential impact of state laws on a future federal AI policy, strategized on expanding AI infrastructure, and explored ways to enhance public trust in AI.
+Real-world AI applications took center stage, followed by an in-depth exploration of the intricate balance between national security, international collaboration and increasing geopolitical competition.

 Thank you to all speakers, sponsors & delegates who joined us.
 We look forward to seeing you at the 2025 edition.
 In the meantime, should you wish to find out more about speaking and sponsorship opportunities at next year’s event, please contact anne-lise.simon@forum-europe.com